Ricardo-Sillas/parallel_computing_lab_1/ReadMe.md

 Matrix multiplication lab assignment using the pymp package.
 This assignment included two labs, one to compute the matrix multiplication without parallel computing, and another using parallel computing.
-The code for lab 1 got updated to create lab 2.
-These assingments were to get us familiar with pymp.
-Instructions to run files are in the documents.
+The code for lab 1 is in pcmatrix and the code for lab 2 is in lab_two.
+The instructions to run them is in the documents.